Defence standard packaging

 Types of test procedures

-After identifying the packaging’s faces and conditioning, the packaging must undergo another series of tests.
+After identifying the packaging’s faces and conditioning, the packaging must then undergo another series of testing.

 Temperature